cwcromwell/docs/GitTutorial.md

 Be sure to clone from your GitHub, and not from the WTD repo -- you won't be able to push changes back upstream if you choose the wrong repo.
 Your username should be visible in the address, if you are using the HTTPS method.

-(If you want to use the SSH method you have to create a key pair, which will take longer, but free you from having to type your password.)
+(If you want to use the SSH method, you have to create a key pair, which will take longer, but free you from having to type your password.)

 ## 5. Use the website to find a page you'd like to edit.
 (Let's start with small changes.)